Van Gogh painted about 2000 works of art which is worth millions of dollars today. Yet he was only not able to sell a piece of art during his time.

 Care For People First; Solve their Problems

-There is a mindset shared by everyone which “What is in it for me” and If you can’t take advantage of such mindset, then you are In for a journey.
-The good news is that your work doesn’t have to suffer rejection as long as you can show people how such work can solve their problems.
+There is a mindset shared by everyone which “What is in it for me” and If you can’t take advantage of such a mindset, then you are In for a journey.
+The good news is that your work doesn’t have to suffer rejection as long as you can show people how much it can solve their problems.

 You need to find ways to add value and not create mediocre work that contributes to status quo.